order processing & everything you ever wanted to know about shipping

 - marketing costs (developing and maintaining a website and email account, business cards, advertising where applicable, the materials/labour of product donated as in-kind sponsorships/free samples where applicable + the time/labour in social media networking)

-So indeed, when I say that I basically operate as a non profit, I mean it most sincerely.
 I function on the basis of need not greed, and I pay myself what is left over, keeping in mind that I regularly re-invest in Just the Goods by making larger ingredient/material/equipment purchases on speculation to reduce shipping costs or to take advantage of manufacturer discounts.
 Am I making a living?
 Yes.
 It is modest?
 Yes.
 Am I okay with this?
 Yes.

 Having explained all of this, I know quite well that I could charge a great deal more for my products — people are certainly happy to purchase at retail rates in bricks and mortar shops, and I’m so grateful for that! — but I have set prices at this website with accessibility in mind.
 And again, this matters to me more than making the maximum possible profit from every item I make and sell.